CAHSS Student Leadership Council

 Halcyon Levi (she/her)

 I love exploring art, museums, and the environment, especially how art connects to history and cultural storytelling.
 People often ask me about museum collections, history, and how to make research more community centered.
 I also care a lot about ecology and conservation, so I have a lot of conversations about environmental issues and how human actions shape the world.
-Whether it’s museum practices, rethinking research approaches, or learning more about how we interact with our environments, I love learning and sharing ideas!

 Annabella Brotherson (she/her)

-As a jazz trumpet performance major and aspiring software developer, I am currently pursuing degrees in jazz studies and computer science at the University of Denver.
+As a jazz trumpet performance major and aspiring software developer, I am currently pursuing degrees in jazz studies and computer science at DU.
 Post-graduation, I aim to design software that enhances musicians' practice routines and supports students with ADHD in the classroom.
-My musical journey includes performing at significant events such as the Essentially Ellington Jazz Competition in 2019 and the Five Points Jazz Festival in 2019 and 2023.
+I've performed at the Essentially Ellington Jazz Competition in 2019 and the Five Points Jazz Festival in 2019 and 2023.
 I have played at renowned venues like Boettcher Hall, Frederick P. Rose Hall, Alice Tully Hall, Dazzle, Nocturne, Nissi’s, and the Roots Music Project.
-I even performed with the Denver Young Artists Orchestra for many years, participated in the Rafael Mendez Brass Institute in 2017 and 2018, and I have played and toured with groups like the Colorado Brass.
+I have also previously conducted research at DU's Ritchie School of Engineering and Computer Science.

 Gavin Hood (he/him)